 - the state in which the incident occurs.

 In Washington State, most personal injury claims must be filed within 3 years after the date of the incident.
-But there are SOL exceptions depending on the type of claim, or the age of the victim, and other factors.
+However there are SOL exceptions depending on the type of claim, the age of the victim, and other factors.

 For example, a lawyer who is only licensed to practice law in Washington might not be able to help you with a car crash in Idaho, unless they are admitted to handle the specific case by the court.